acmerobotics/ftc-dashboard/docs/gettingstarted.md

 1. Clone this repo locally.

-1. Append `-SNAPSHOT` to the end of `ext.dashboard_version` in `FtcDashboard/build.gradle`.
+1. Append `-SNAPSHOT` to the end of `ext.dashboard_version` in `FtcDashboard/build.gradle` (this differentiates your local build from the releases on Bintray).

-1. After making changes, publish them locally with `./gradlew publishToMavenLocal`.
+1. After making changes, publish them locally with `./gradlew publishToMavenLocal` (this has to be done on each computer).

 1. Complete the basic instructions, adjusting the version and adding `mavenLocal()` to `repositories` in addition to `jcenter()`.

+1. Build and deploy like normal.

 ## Usage